-Passenger on motorcycle dies in crash near Wasilla
+Troopers release name of motorcycle passenger in fatal crash

 - Red tide algae's deadly trail of marine animals has triggered a state of emergency in Florida

-The SUV driver and a passenger were transported to a hospital.
+Laumatia and a passenger, 52-year-old Pela Laumatia, were transported to a hospital.
 Troopers called their injuries non-life threatening.